-We believe that the entire Bible, comprising the sixty-six books of the Old and New Testaments, was written by men inspired by God.
+We believe the entire Bible, comprising the sixty-six books of the Old and New Testaments, was written by men inspired by God.
 As such it comprises the Word of God.
-As originally given it is true in its entirety, and it is the supreme authority by which all human conduct, creeds, opinions and beliefs should be tested.
+As originally given, the Bible is true in its entirety, and it is the supreme authority by which all human conduct, creeds, opinions and beliefs should be tested.

-We believe that in order to receive salvation a man or a woman must be regenerated, or born again, by the work of the Holy Spirit of God.
+We believe in order to receive salvation a man or a woman must be regenerated, or born again, by the work of the Holy Spirit of God.
 Without such regeneration, men and women remain under the condemnation and power of sin, spiritually dead and incapable of exercising genuine repentance and faith.
-The Holy Spirit is alone able to convict and convince men and women of their sinful state, of the fact that they face the certain prospect of the eternal judgement of God, and consequently of their need of salvation.
-He alone enables them to understand, and take hold of for themselves, the mediatorial work of Jesus Christ.
-The Holy Spirit is likewise alone able to bring men and women to rebirth and new spiritual life, enabling them to place voluntary faith in Jesus Christ.
+The Holy Spirit alone is able to convict and convince men and women of their sinful state, of the fact they face the certain prospect of the eternal judgement of God, and consequently of their need of salvation.
+The Holy Spirit alone enables people to understand, and take hold of for themselves, the mediatorial work of Jesus Christ.
+The Holy Spirit alone is likewise able to bring men and women to rebirth and new spiritual life, enabling them to place voluntary faith in Jesus Christ.
 Such faith is itself a gift of God.

 The Universal Church